mittagessen/kraken/docs/ketos.rst

 Kraken parses and produces files according to the upcoming version of the ALTO
 standard: 4.2.
-It validates against version 4.1 with the exception of the `redefinition <https://github.com/altoxml/schema/issues/32>`_ of the `BASELINE` attribute to accomodate polygonal chain baselines.
+It validates against version 4.1 with the exception of the `redefinition <https://github.com/altoxml/schema/issues/32>`_ of the `BASELINE` attribute to accommodate polygonal chain baselines.
 An example showing the attributes necessary for segmentation and recognition training follows:

 .. literalinclude:: alto.xml